United-Codes/n8n-nodes-cloudofficeprint/docs/README.md

 - File Type must match the actual file.
 Cloud Office Print does not guess it, and the field lists only the types the operation accepts.
 It is hidden when the operation takes a single type.
 - For Base64, paste the raw string only.
 No `data:...;base64,` prefix.
 - Merge to Single PDF File and Embed Attachments in PDF take a list rather than one slot: click **Add Files** or **Add Attachments** once per file, and each entry picks its own source.
+- **URL** is the cheapest option for large files, since the file is never carried through the workflow.

 ## 5. Actions and fields